nicobenito/remix-fastify-template/README.md

 - `AUTH0_CLIENT_SECRET`: Your Auth0 client secret.
 - `AUTH0_AUDIENCE`: Your Auth0 API audience.

+Remember to grant Password priviles to your Auth0 Application.
+Set permissions on auth0 API and grant access to your Auth0 Application.
+Then go to `API Authorization Settings`
+Enter `Username-Password-Authentication` in the `Default Directory` input.

+Also, permissions usage is disable, but if required, you must modify your API with the permissions (for this example at least) `product:create` and `product:read`.
+Then in your Auth0 App enable `Include permissions on token`

 ### Prisma

 Configure your database connection in the `.env` file: